CEI-lab/ece3400-2018/docs/lab4.md

 ## LAB 4 - FPGA and Shape Detection

 ### Overview
- In this lab, you will split into two teams to develop an FPGA module capable of detecting basic shapes from a camera input.
+ In this lab, you will split into two teams to develop an FPGA module capable of detecting basic shapes from a camera input, and pass this information on to the Arduino.
 This device will be mounted on the robot to identify these shapes on the walls of the maze.

  Below is a block diagram of the device that will implemented.
 The red blocks, along with all of the interconnects will be made by you, the white ones are provided.